In the world of recycling, there are several terms that can be difficult to break down (much like certain types of plastic).

 Two of the most commonly used phrases are biodegradable and compostable, but many people don’t understand the fundamental differences between the two.

-This can cause confusion when it comes to figuring out whether to throw used plastic products away in the recycling bin or trash can.
+This confusion surrounding biodegradable vs compostable products can make it difficult to figure out whether to throw used plastic products away in the recycling bin or trash can.